Melania Trump Is Done With Donald Trump's Presidency

 Sources are saying that Melania Trump is over her husband Donald’s presidency and that her stress level has gotten increasingly higher over the last few weeks.
-The First Lady has not been seen publicly since she had a kidney procedure on the 14th of May, and she is said to be laying low in the White House recovering.
+The First Lady has not been seen publicly since she had a kidney procedure on May 14, and she is said to be laying low in the White House recovering.

 Hollywood Life says that sources close to Melania say she has been stressed out for months.